Whether you’re a person living with diabetes or not, it’s important to understand the different types of sugars and sweeteners on the market.

 Artificial sweeteners, sugar substitutes, non-nutritive sweeteners, natural sweeteners… regardless of what you call them, there always seems to be a debate happening about which ones are ok to use and how much you should consume them.
 I’ll give a brief overview of what they are, the different types, and how they’re used.
-Then we’ll take a look at what the research says about them, my opinion based on that research, and which ones I prefer to use.

 And as always, remember that this article is not intended to provide medical advice, diagnosis, opinion, treatment or services.
 This article and the links contained in it provide general information for educational purposes only.
 The information provided in this article is not a substitute for medical care, and should not be used in place of the advice of your physician or registered dietitian.

 We typically refer to these sweeteners as sugar substitutes or artificial sweeteners, but the official term is “non-nutritive sweeteners”.
 Here’s some general facts about all non-nutritive sweeteners: